saltstack/salt/doc/topics/installation/debian.rst

         netstat -natp | grep 450

-This should return ``128.0.0.1:4505`` and ``127.0.0.1:4506`` if the master was configured properly.
-If this does not return those values recheck your master and minion config files for mistakes.
+This should return ``127.0.0.1:4505`` and ``127.0.0.1:4506`` if the master was configured properly.
+If this does not return those values recheck your master a nd minion config files for mistakes.

-To see if both master and minion are running properly type in the folliwng command:
+To see if both master and minion are running properly type in the folliwng comm
+and:

 .. code-block:: bash

         ps -efH | grep sal[t]

-This should return 8 salt masters and 1 salt minion if both are configured properly.
+This should return 8 salt masters and 1 salt minion if both are configured prop erly.

 What Now?
 =========

-Congratulations you have just successfully setup salt on your Ubuntu machine and configured both the master and the minion.
-From this point you are now able to send remote commands.
-Depending on the primary way you want to manage your machines you may either want to visit the section regarding Salt States, or the section on Modules.
+Congratulations you have just successfully setup salt on your Ubuntu machine an d configured both the master and the minion.
+From this point you are now able t o send remote commands.
+Depending on the primary way you want to manage your ma chines you may either want to visit the section regarding Salt States, or the s ection on Modules.

 Debian